Warm greetings to you!

 Do existential questions concern you deeply?

-I help individuals come to terms with their talents, intelligence, and abilities, in order to change negative thought or behavior patterns so they can move forward in their lives with confidence and clarity.
+I can help you come to terms with your talents, intelligence, and abilities, in order to change negative thought or behavior patterns in order to move forward with confidence and clarity.
 I can help you identify and build upon your strengths, so you can untie any knots that may appear in your life.

 I know what it feels like.
 I know that this complexity doesn’t stop when we finish our formal education.
 We are always the ones with the insatiable curiosity, with the rapid-cycling through jobs and entire career fields, with goals and aspirations sometimes incomprehensible to those around us.
 We are also first in line for existential anxiety, depression, and despair.